IUREDCap/redcap-etl/docs/InstallationGuide.md

 ### Step 8 (Optional) - Set up a Data Entry Trigger

 Setting up a Data Entry Trigger (DET) will allow you to run the ETL process from REDCap.
-Once set up, when you save the "Run" form in the configuration project, with the option to run the ETL process, a DET will be generated that will execute a web script on the REDCap ETL server that will start the ETL process.
-This can be useful if there are users who need to manually start the ETL process, but do not have access to the REDCap ETL server.
+Once set up, when you save the "Run" form in the configuration project, with the option to run the ETL process, a DET will be generated that will execute a web script on the REDCap-ETL server that will start the ETL process.
+This can be useful if there are users who need to manually start the ETL process, but do not have access to the REDCap-ETL server.

 #### Web server setup
 You need to set up a web server to run web scripts that will process DETs.